Frequently asked questions

 Yes, we recommend that you remain on bioidentical hormone supplementation, once you start.
 The reason for this is that once your levels have declined, they will not increase again and must continue to be replenished.
 If you stop supplementation your body will go back to producing the levels it produced before you began supplementing.
 Therefore, the symptoms experienced when the patient was deficient are the symptoms the patient should expect to experience when supplementation ceases.

-Because of Pink Link Medical's unique, comprehensive program, patients from all over the world are reaching out for help.
-Out of town patients can book virtual appoints through Skype for their initial visit, which is a comprehensive exam with the physician.
+Because of Pink Link Medical’s unique, comprehensive program, patients from all over the world are reaching out for help.
+Out of town patients can book virtual appoints through Zoom or FaceTime for their initial visit, which is a comprehensive exam with the physician.
 All follow-up visits may be completed over the phone and or through Skype.

 Pink Link Medical does not contract with insurance companies, because to do so would mean that they could dictate the type of treatment offered, which would not allow Kala to treat patients naturally.
 Kala believes that the healthcare professional, not the insurance company, should recommed the treatment regimen for the patient.
 The work she does here is considered Preventative Medicine which is not covered by insurance.
 Labs are usually covered by insurance.
 It is the patient’s responsibility to make sure of that.